 - Convert all your money into the currency of the country you will be visiting on the day you purchase the card.
 Meaning that you lock in the exchange rate and won't have to worry about fluctuations.

 - You can add a variety of different currencies to your card, including USD, EUR, GBP, AUD, NZD, with some cards allowing you to add up to 9 different currencies on the same card.
-However, you can also use your card to buy in other currencies, with your funds being converted on the spot, making it a lot easier to spend your money.
+However, you can also use your card to spend in other currencies, with your funds being converted on the spot, making it a lot easier to spend your money.
 Of course, that might not always be a good thing but it definitely adds a high level of flexibility.

 - A travel money card can be used almost exactly like a standard debit card, whether you want to use it for online or in-store transactions.
 And the fact that you don't have to carry around large amounts of cash or traveller's cheques is also another advantage.
-If you really need cash, though, you can make withdrawals from a huge number of ATMs all over the world.
+If you really need cash, you can make withdrawals from a huge number of ATMs all over the world.

 - Internet banking allows you to monitor the status of your account, including your transactions and the balance left on your card.
 If you need more cash, it's easy to transfer money from your bank using the online system.

 - When you buy a travel money card, you usually get two cards, allowing you to keep on with you and another one in the safe in your hotel room.
 Thus, if you lose one or it's stolen, you still have immediate access to your money without having to pay a fortune to get an emergency replacement card.

 - Since your travel money card is not linked to a bank account, the money in your current account is protected.
 This helps to reduce the risks and limit your possible losses in case of skimming or if your card gets stolen.